Use the table of contents to navigate your way around the page.

 Pre-application advice is relatively inexpensive compared to formal planning applications.

-Similarly, if there is a serious question over whether your council is likely to grant permission for a development, pre-application advice can be a very good idea.
-Good quality pre-application advice can enable you to make an informed decision about whether it is worth spending time and money on formal planning applications.
+Similarly, if there is a serious question about whether your council is likely to grant permission for a development, pre-application advice can be a very good idea.
+Good quality advice can enable you to make an informed decision about whether it is worth spending time and money on formal planning applications.

 There is nothing more frustrating than asking for a council’s pre-application advice concerning a specific detail only for them to respond with a generic “you must ensure the development complies with our policies”.